jakob-bagterp/browserist/docs/getting-started/install-browsers-and-drivers/chrome.md

 # How to Install Chrome and the ChromeDriver
 ## Install Google Chrome
 Google Chrome is a free, open-source web browser developed by Google.
-Download the latest version [here](https://www.google.com/chrome/).
+Visit their website to find out more and [download the latest version of Chrome](https://www.google.com/chrome/).

 ## Install ChromeDriver
 With [PyPI](https://pypi.org/project/chromedriver/):